 City street cars and drivers have the privilege of driving and the duty of being cautious.
-Distracted driving is dangerous and could, of course, jeopardize the safety of drivers, passengers and pedestrians.
+Distracted driving is always dangerous.
+It could and does jeopardize the safety of drivers, passengers and pedestrians.

 Issues related to distracted driving are much broader than just cellphones.
 The top five perceived distractions are eating and drinking, passengers, other drivers and changing radio stations.

 Broader issues that also include distractions inside the vehicle such as smoking and distractions outside the vehicle such as looking at the scenery.

 Multitaskers have more trouble overlooking distractions compared to people who are able to focus on one task at a time.
 The more a driver jumps from one task to another, the less he or she is able to focus on one single task.

 Using a cell phone or another portable electronic device or, consulting a display screen or, handling it while driving automatically leads to a fine, demerit points or an immediate licence suspension already mentioned above.